GoogleChrome/web.dev/src/site/content/en/blog/media-session/index.md

 ---
-title: Customizing media notifications and playback controls with the Media Session API
+title: Customize media notifications and playback controls with the Media Session API
 subhead: How to integrate with hardware media keys, customize media notifications, and more.
 authors:
   - beaufortfrancois